PyMoDAQ/PyMoDAQ/docs/src/quick_start.rst

 ``daq_viewer``

 .. warning::
-   Let’s not forget to disconnect the camera from ThorCam or any other program.
+   Let’s not forget to disconnect the camera from ThorCam or any other program before trying to communicate with it.

 We then have to select the correct *DAQ type* (here 2D because the detector outputs a matrix of pixels) (1), the corresponding plugin (2), the specific camera through its serial number (3), initialize the communication with the